powerapi-ng/pyRAPL/README.md

 Intel CPU with Sandy Bridge architecture or higher.

 pyRAPL can measure the power consumption of the following devices :
-- CPU socket package
+ - pyRAPL.Device.PKG : CPU socket package
-- DRAM (only on server CPU)
+ - pyRAPL.Device.DRAM : DRAM (only on server CPU)

 # Installation